-The CHECK THE SOURCE pattern is taken from Inquiry-based Learning Patterns (Iba, 2019), and the QUESTIONING MIND pattern is taken from Learning Patterns (Iba, Miyake et al., 2009; Iba and Miyake, 2010; Iba and Sakamoto, 2011; Iba and Iba Lab., 2014a).
+The CHECK THE Source pattern is taken from Inquiry-based Learning Patterns [36], and the QUESTIONING MIND pattern is taken from Learning Patterns [17, 20, 21, 37].

 Pattern Name, Introduction, and Pattern Illustration Pattern Description (Context / Problem / Solution) Pattern Language Check the Source Is that information not just somebody's interpretation?
 You are collecting information.
 In this context, if you end up believing that something inaccurate or that somebody's interpretation is accurate and correct, your following analysis, considerations, and conclusions will be skewed and will no longer hold any truthful meaning.
 Therefore, make sure to check the accuracy and source of the information and try to determine how that information should be used in your inquiries.
 Inquiry-based Learning Patterns Questioning Mind Never forget to ask "why?"
-A A A A A A A A A A A A A A A A A A A You've dedicated yourself to a certain activity.
+Character of the state o You've dedicated yourself to a certain activity.
 In this context, you cannot find any obvious reasons for what you are doing.
 Therefore, confirm the meanings of your assumptions by questioning yourself again.
 Learning Patterns

-7. Make your own Personal Bookshelf at home filled with everything that excites you.
+4.7 Make your own Personal Bookshelf at home filled with everything that excites you.